Working out effective name handling mechanisms in Cone’s IR took several tries. The key challenges:

 - INodeHdr (required) - lexical context, type and flags

-- ITypedNodeHdr (optional) - the type of a value (for expression nodes)
+- IExpNodeHdr (optional) - the type of a value (for expression nodes)

-- IMethNodeHdr (optional) - for nodes declaring a type that supports methods
+- INsTypeNodeHdr (optional) - for type nodes containing a namespace of methods/fields

-Note: A node type choosing to use any optional header gets all the fields of earlier headers.
-Thus, all named nodes will have space reserved for type information even if the named node’s type (e.g., a module) does not semantically represent a typed value.
-The performance benefit of being able to use fixed offsets to find information quickly is worth the price of some memory (the size of a pointer) being wasted.
+Note: A node type choosing to use any optional header gets all the fields of dependent headers.
+The performance benefit of being able to use fixed offsets to find information quickly is worth the price of some memory being wasted.